BlakeAnd/link-dictionary/README.md

 [ ] get autofill working for saved words and phrases, detect partial strings in dictionary (includes method?) and maybe interface with roams autofill somehow..

-[ ] build checkbox/form style GUI to manage words
+[ ] build checkbox/form style GUI to manage words. draw this first

 [ ] make syntax to add or remove words that doesn not require going to a new line (possibly something like [[word+]]) (this would also give the user access to roams autcomplete when adding a new link!!)